UNSIF Team Members

 Chief Impact Officer, Asia-Pacific

 David joined the UN in 2010 managing innovation, knowledge and digital portfolios for different agencies.
-He is now with UNDP and has founded the United Nations Social Impact Fund (UNSIF), which brings together venture philanthropists, family trusts, foundations, corporations, governments and private sector investors to chart a new course toward creating a SDG-aligned “blended financing” platform — balancing both social and economic performance.
+He is now with UNDP and has founded the UNDP SDG Impact Finance (UNSIF), which brings together venture philanthropists, family trusts, foundations, corporations, governments and private sector investors to chart a new course toward creating a SDG-aligned “blended financing” platform — balancing both social and economic performance.

 UNSIF represents a new partnership architecture that includes all sectors to facilitate financing for SDG-aligned investments in a manner that combine philanthropy, traditional development financing with capital market investments — a true blended finance model.